bcquintela/glue-mongodb/README.md

-# Glue
+# Glue MongoDB

 This project uses [Quarkus](https://quarkus.io/), the Supersonic Subatomic Java Framework.

-It is used to demonstrate a connection between a REST API developed in Quarkus and MongoDB.
+This is used to demonstrate a connection between a REST API developed in Quarkus and MongoDB.

 ## Running the application in dev mode